Litigation SearchRefine/Modify Search

 Health for Millions v.
 India [India] [January 03, 2013]

-India passed The Cigarettes and Other Tobacco Products Act (COTPA) in 2003, before joining the FCTC.
+India passed The Cigarettes and Other Tobacco Products Act (COTPA) in 2003, before becoming a party to the FCTC.
 In 2005, the Ministry of Health and Family Welfare exercised the powers granted to it by COTPA by promulgating rules on tobacco advertising.
-These rules included restrictions on advertising allowed at point-of-sale, such as a required health warning, limited size, and no lighting or pack images.
-The tobacco industry challenged the Rules right away in Mumbai High Court before they could go into effect.
-The Mumbai High Court issued an interim order that stayed the implementation of the Rules until a later date.
-That was seven years ago.
-The government unsuccessfully tried to get the stay revoked.
-During that time, tobacco companies were given free rein to advertise at point-of-sale throughout the country although technically the jurisdiction of Mumbai High Court is just within the state of Maharashtra.
+These rules included restrictions on advertising allowed at point-of-sale, such as requiring a health warning, limiting the size of the advertising, and prohibiting lighting or pack images.
+The rules also included a definition of indirect advertising.
+The tobacco industry challenged the Rules in Mumbai High Court, and the Court issued an interim order staying the implementation of the Rules.

 NGOs, including Health for Millions, filed a petition before the Supreme Court and in one High Court on this matter.
-On January 4, 2013 the Supreme Court stayed the Mumbai Court’s 2005 interim order staying implementation of the point-of-sale rules.
-This allows the government to finally move forward with implementing the rules on point-of-sale.
-The Government is rising to this challenge and sending out letters to all states to begin immediate implementation.
+On January 4, 2013, the Supreme Court stayed the Mumbai Court’s 2005 interim order that prevented implementation of the Rules.

 Marlboro Motorcycle Helmets [India] [November 27, 2012]